cosmos/sdk-tutorials/academy/ibc/ibc-tooling.md

 ![Detailed list for the Cosmos Hub](images/detailscosmoszone.png)

 In the overview, you can find a list of all the chains the selected chain is connected to.
-When you click a specific chain, you can see the channels between the selected chain and another chain:
+When you click on a specific chain, you can see the channels between the selected chain and another chain:

 ![Channels between the Cosmos Hub and Osmosis](images/cosmososmasischannels.png)